melezhik/Cromtit/README.md

 ### hosts

+By default jobs get run on localhost.

-Cron jobs could be run on specific hosts:
+To run jobs on specific hosts in parallel, use `hosts` list:

 ```yaml
 projects: